DeKalb High School (Illinois)

 DeKalb High School is a public high school located in DeKalb, Illinois, in the United States.
 It is part of DeKalb Community Unit School District 428.

+The current “DHS” campus was opened in 2011, which had been under construction for three years, the building beginning in 2008.

+School mascot Barbie Crow sports the school’s spirit phrase “One Barb.”

+The four year graduation rate is at 77.1% as of the 2023-2024 school year.

 History

 DeKalb High School dates its founding to the early 1900s as "DeKalb Township High School."
 The original campus was located on North First Street, now the site of Clinton Rosette Middle School.
 Then, constructed in 1967, a new campus building was completed on South Fourth Street and Barb Blvd., with three classroom and facility additions since then.
 During the 1990s and through 2008, the district experienced strong growth, resulting in severe overcrowding.
 On February 5, 2008, voters in the district approved a referendum to construct a new 400000 sqft high school facility on Dresser Road; east of Annie Glidden Road.
 The groundbreaking ceremony was held on May 27, 2009.
 It opened for the 2011-2012 school year.
 The former campus has been repurposed for use as Huntley Middle School, the former Huntley Middle school has been repurposed as Founders Elementary School, and the former Chesebro Elementary was repurposed as an Early Childhood/Pre-K Center.